igor47/blog/_posts/2016-09-19-the-12v-music-manifesto.md

 I use [this cigarette lighter block](http://amzn.to/2dc9iVN) to provide USB power, which is nice to charge phones and also to run [little USB lights](http://amzn.to/2dc7WdK) (super-helpful when you need to plug and unplug stuff, or to see the DJ equipment).
 I also like to keep a small inverter on-hand, [like this one](http://amzn.to/2cE4ahA).
 That's helpful to power any laptops, mixers, or DJ controllers with dedicated power.
-Although here, too, I recommend buying devices which natively support 12V.
+However, here, too, I recommend buying devices which natively support 12V.
 For instance, I am planning to get the [Xone:23](http://amzn.to/2dc9sNb) as my next mixer because it runs on 12V, so I can just plug it right into the battery without needing an inverter.